-His feelings of alienation are not just culmination of the Elizabethan quandary with the findings of new sciences and existential questions, but these are issues that have transcended time and age and still plagued humanity.
+His feelings of alienation are not just a culmination of the Elizabethan quandary with the findings of new sciences and existential questions.
+These are issues that have transcended time and age and still plagued humanity.

-Just as his father’s ghost to take revenge, there are different urges and leading to the supernatural initiation in his actions and the effects that follow.
-He becomes the slow avenger to his father’s murder and in effect the avenger to the murder of idealism, the robbing of innocence with malice.
+Just as his father’s ghost urges Hamlet to take revenge, different urges lead to the mystical initiation in his actions and the effects that follow.
+He becomes the slow avenger to his father’s murder and, in effect, an avenger to the murder of idealism, robbing innocence with malice.

-Some of the processes that work with Hamlet’s psyche are inexplicable but it also shows Shakespeare’s deeper understanding and rooting for the mental sciences along with the combination of the philosophical questions that have traced scholars and students of his time and age.
+Some of the processes that work with Hamlet’s psyche are inexplicable.
+Still, it also shows Shakespeare’s deeper understanding and rooting for the cognitive sciences, along with the combination of the philosophical questions that have traced scholars and students of his time and age.

-In any country where the literature of England has been fostered, Hamlet has been the most loved character for with every age his importance does not tarnish but only keep bringing more questions to the changing faces of time.
+In any country where the literature of England has been fostered, Hamlet has been the most special character, for, with every age, his importance does not tarnish but only keeps bringing more questions to the changing faces of time.

 There are also questions of healthy processes of balance within mankind.

-The questions have been posed to bring inner reflections as well bringing balance with what man desires and what he puts out as work and actions towards the outer world.
+The questions have been posed to bring inner reflections and balance with what man desires and what he puts out as work and actions towards the outer world.

-With Hamlet’s endless searching for the integrity of mankind Hamlet seems to have lost the balance in his vow to bring resolution which only ends up in bloody murder and self-killing.
+With Hamlet’s endless searching for the integrity of humanity Hamlet seems to have lost the balance in his vow to bring resolution, which only ends up in bloody murder and self-killing.